Moving into a new build house

 Managing the house drying out process and avoiding excessive heat

 Moving into a new build house, expect a period of 'drying out.'
 This phase is completely normal.
 Your new home releases moisture accumulated during construction.
 Keep the house adequately ventilated.
 Resist turning up the heat excessively.
-It's tempting in a new build, but gradual temperature increases prevent internal structural damage.
-Regular airing out helps maintain a balanced environment.

-Learning your new local area: Bin collection days and nearby amenities
+Learning your new local area: bin collection days and nearby amenities

-Familiarise yourself with the local area.
-Key details like bin collection days are essential.
-Check the local council website for schedules and nearby postcode information.
 It's also helpful to learn about amenities such as parks, supermarkets, and transport links.
 This knowledge not only eases your transition but also enhances your living experience in the new environment.

 Maintenance and troubleshooting

 Notice small cracks in the walls?
 This is common in new build houses.
 As materials settle and the house 'breathes', minor fissures can appear.
 Regularly inspect these areas.
 Small cracks usually require simple cosmetic fixes.
-For larger concerns, consult your builder, especially if under warranty.
-Maintaining vigilance in these early weeks ensures long-term structural integrity.
+But in case your internal walls show these regularly, then talk to the builder about this.

 Regular checks and maintenance of kitchen appliances and central heating